-15 annoying LG G5 problems, and how to fix them
+16 annoying LG G5 problems, and how to fix them

 - Go to Settings > Display > Home screen > Select Home and tap EasyHome.
 This will bring the app drawer back, but unfortunately, it will also simplify the interface and make your font bigger.

 - A better workaround is to install a third-party launcher.
-We recommend the Google Now Launcher or Nova Launcher, but there are many more in the Play Store to choose from.
+We recommend the Google Now Launcher or Nova Launcher, but there are many more great Android launchers in the Play Store to choose from.

 - Open up the LG SmartWorld app, which should be pre-installed on your LG G5, and search for LG Home 4.0.
 Download and install it, and you’ll find that you have an app drawer again.